Himalaya-Library/Himalaya/README.md

 ## Installation
 CMake is used to generate build files.
-To create these build files, you should create a separate build directory inside Himalaya's top directory.
+To create these build files, one should create a separate build directory inside Himalaya's top directory.
 Run:
 ```
 cd $HIMALAY_PATH